-It is not known whether this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended during treatment with this medication and for at least 3 months afterwards.
+It is unknown if this drug passes into breast milk.
+Because of the possible risk to the infant, breast-feeding is not recommended during treatment and for at least 3 to 4 months after treatment with this drug.
 Consult your doctor before breast-feeding.

 Additional Campath Information

 Campath User Reviews